 This April, Fox revealed to CBS News he had a benign tumor removed from his spine that has impacted his ability to walk.
 He has also broken several bones after falling.
 “I’m not going to be 80,” he said in the interview.

 Fox wasn’t always this frank about his Parkinson’s.
 Back in the ’90s, he spent seven years suffering from and learning about the disease while keeping his condition out of the spotlight—until he finally felt ready to share.

 Fox’s career was thriving when he first noticed twitching in his hand

 For seven seasons from 1982 to 1989, Fox played Alex P. Keaton on the hit sitcom Family Ties, winning three Emmys for portraying a Republican with liberal parents who were former hippies.
 In the midst of his television success, he also found silver screen fame in the Back to the Future trilogy as Marty McFly from 1985 to 1990.
-Off-screen, he married Family Ties costar Tracy Pollan in 1988 and they had their first child in 1989.
+Off-screen, he married Family Ties costar Tracy Pollan in 1988, and they had their first of four children in 1989.

 He got four doctors’ opinions before accepting his fate

 When he shared the news with Pollan, she cried out of fear.
 “Neither of us quite understood.
 We hugged each other and assured ourselves that we’d be able to deal with it,” Pollan told People.

 It just didn’t seem right.
 Fox was young and in good shape, and doctors agreed that he must have been misdiagnosed.
 But after four doctors had the same initial reaction followed by the same eventual diagnosis, there was no escaping.
 He searched for an explanation.
 What mistake did he make in his life that caused this?